DreamOfTheRedChamber/think-bigger/README.md

 * **What the interviewer is really asking**:
   * What is your career plan
   * Why are you interested in their company
+  * First, it gives interviewers a general idea of your background – whether you are an experienced engineer, a new grad or a series entrepreneur and so on.
+More importantly, it provides information about why you are relevant to the job.
 * **Key points**:
   * Step 1.
 What you are interested in
   * Step 2.
 Your current role